KazaiMazai/Puredux/README.md

 StoreFactory is a factory for Stores and StoreObjects.
 It suppports creation of the following store types:
-- rootStore - factory root Store
+- store - store as proxy to the factory's' root store
 - scopeStore - scoped Store as proxy to the factory root store
 - childStore - child StoreObject with `(Root, Local) -> Composition` state mapping and it's own lifecycle